‘Everyone should use a topical retinol’ — dermatologist Dr Rosemary Coleman on the essential skincare routine

 In 2018, the global skincare market was worth over €121 billion.
-Dr Rosemary Coleman, consultant dermatologist at Blackrock Clinic tells how many steps we really need in our routines.
+Dr Rosemary Coleman, consultant dermatologist at Blackrock Clinic tells how many steps we really need in our skincare routine.

 The routine we all should have